eclipse-uprotocol/up-transport-zenoh-python/README.md

-# uprotocol-ulink-zenoh-python
+# up-transport-zenoh-python
-Python uLink implementation for the Zenoh transport
+uProtocol transport implementation for Zenoh in Python